 James Alford, Education Programs Consultant,

-Regional Coordination & Support Office, at 916-319-0226 or by e-mail at email@example.com [Note, the preceding information is no longer valid.].
-Questions concerning this apportionment should be directed to Lorraine Jones, Program Analyst, High Priority Schools Office, at 916-324-3573 or by e-mail at firstname.lastname@example.org [Note, the preceding contact information is no longer valid.]
+Regional Coordination & Support Office, at 916-319-0226 or by e-mail at email@example.com [Note: the preceding contact information is no longer valid.].
+Questions concerning this apportionment should be directed to Lorraine Jones, Program Analyst, High Priority Schools Office, at 916-324-3573 or by e-mail at firstname.lastname@example.org [Note: the preceding contact information is no longer valid.]
 Questions concerning the payment process should be directed to Karen Almquist,